OGGM/oggm-edu/docs/index.rst

    for lectures or presentations.
 3. :ref:`title_notebooks`, for students willing to run and develop their own experiments.
-The targeted audience are students at the undergrad or graduate level with some programming experience or a tutor to show them how to run them.
+The targeted audience are students at the undergrad or graduate level with some programming experience, or under the supervision of a tutor who can show them how to run the experiments.
-4. :ref:`title_tuto`, for scientists and users of the Open Global Glacier Model, on which most of this website is based.
+4. :ref:`title_tuto`, for scientists and users of the Open Global Glacier Model.

 .. _title_apps: